gilagajet/InfiniTime/README.md

 Fast open-source firmware for the [PineTime smartwatch](https://www.pine64.org/pinetime/) with many features, written in modern C++.

+## ARCHIVED

+I broke the commit history and honestly have no interest in continuing to support this project anymore.

 -----

 ### This Fork comes with various design and functional modifications  ###